onja-org/w2_css_tailwind_media_queries/lessons/mobile-first.md

 ## Key Takeaway

 Mobile-first isn't just about making things smaller—it's about creating a solid foundation that works everywhere and enhances gracefully.
 When you start with mobile, you're forced to focus on what really matters to your users.
+Tailwind embraces this philosophy, making it easy to build responsive designs that shine on every device.

 ---